miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 where $MSR$ refers to the "regression mean square" and $MSE$ is the "mean square error".
 This statistic follows an $F$ distribution with 1 degree of freedom in the numerator and $n-1$ degrees of freedom in the denominator.

 This statistic is the one used to test the hypothesis of statistical significance on $\beta_1$.
-That is, if for a simple linear regression model, the value calculated for $F$ is greater than the percentile of the $F$ distribution with $(1 ; n-2)$ degrees of freedom for an established error level $\alpha$ then the null hypothesis is rejected and it is concluded that variable $X$ does exert a significant effect on variable $Y$.
+That is, if for a simple linear regression model, the value calculated for $F$ is greater than the percentile of the $F$ distribution with $(1 ; n-2)$ degrees of freedom for an established error level $\alpha$, then the null hypothesis is rejected and it is concluded that variable $X$ does have a significant effect on variable $Y$.

-Or analogously, one can read the p-value as usual, if the p-value is less than $\alpha$, the null hypothesis is rejected and one concludes that the variable $X$ does exert a statistically significant effect on $Y$.
+Or analogously, one can read the p-value as usual, if the p-value is less than $\alpha$, the null hypothesis is rejected and one concludes that the variable $X$ does have a statistically significant effect on $Y$.

 TODO: add small numeric example